What is Wi-Fi 7? Key Features and Comparison With Older WiFi Generations

 | Efficiency | High | Exceptional (Multi-RU) |

-Considering these benefits, many top ISPs, especially Xfinity is now including the XB10 gateway in its XFi Complete add-on as it supports WiFi 7.
+Considering these benefits, many top ISPs, especially Xfinity, are now including the XB10 gateway in their XFi Complete add-on, as it supports WiFi 7.
 Hence, users can enjoy the perks of fast internet speed.

 Why You Need WiFi 7 in 2026?